-20 Edible and Non-Edible Red Berries You Need to Know
+20 Red Edible Berries and Non-Edible Ones You Need to Know

-Some red berry plants can be toxic through skin contact.
-Even if they aren’t, there’s always the possibility of ingesting the toxins by touching your mouth or eating something else without washing your hands.
+Some redberry plants can be toxic through skin contact.
+Even if they aren’t, there’s always the possibility of ingesting the toxins.
+This can be done by touching your mouth or eating something else without washing your hands.

 How to Identify Poisonous Red Berries

-Children are especially drawn to the brightly colored berries, so they should be taught prudence when harvesting or playing outdoors.
-Also keep in mind that in many cases, other parts of the plant might be poisonous in addition to the fruits.
+Children are especially drawn to the brightly colored berries.
+So, they should be taught prudence when harvesting or playing outdoors.
+Also, remember that in many cases, other parts of the plant might be poisonous in addition to the fruits.

-On a lighter note, many red berries are not only edible, but are also tasty and rich in important nutrients.
+On a lighter note, many red berries are edible but tasty and rich in important nutrients.
 Almost all of them are packed with antioxidants and vitamins.
-Whenever possible, it’s best to eat them fresh, in order to take advantage of their full nutritional value.
+Eating them fresh whenever possible is best.
+It is to take advantage of their full nutritional value.

-Another positive: many species are very easy to recognize and with a bit of study and practice, you can safely harvest in the wild without danger, even with children.
+Another plus is that many species are easy to recognize.
+With some study and practice, you can safely pick them in the wild, even with children.

-Listed below are many of the most common red berries that you can find growing in North America, as well as some of the less well-known ones.
+Below are some of the most common red berries in North America.
+There are also some less well-known ones.

-Most of them can also be grown in your garden, sometimes very easily.
-You can choose to plant some of the edible varieties.
-The berry plants can add a splash of color to the greenery, but it’s even better when you can also have a healthy and tasty snack that’s always ready to go.
+Most can also be grown in your garden, sometimes very easily.
+You can choose to plant some of the edible fruit varieties.
+These delicious berry plants can add a splash of color to the greenery.
+But it’s even better when you have a healthy and tasty snack ready.

 1. Hawthorn Berries (Crataegus species)

-Throughout North America, there are at least 26 species of hawthorn, which are difficult to distinguish.
+North America has at least 26 species of hawthorn, which are difficult to distinguish.
 All of them produce edible berry-like fruits, similar to apples but smaller.

-Botanically, these fruits are actually pomes, just like apples.
-They are deep burgundy in color and grow in clusters.
-Hawthorns are small trees with long spines, which can make it difficult to harvest the fruits.
+Botanically, these fruits are pomes.
+They are deep burgundy and grow in clusters.
+Hawthorns are small trees with long spines.
+This can make harvesting the fruits difficult.

 The taste of hawthorn berries varies greatly.
 You’ll have to try one from each tree before picking them, as some are too bitter.
 The sweeter ones can be eaten raw, while the rest can be used to make jams or juices.
 These berries can also be dried or used for tea blends.

-Like apple seeds, the seeds of hawthorn berries contain cyanide, which is toxic to humans.
-The pulp is perfectly safe to eat and is rich in antioxidants, vitamins B and C, and pectin.
+Like most members of the apple family, the seeds of hawthorn berries contain cyanide.
+This is toxic to humans.
+However, the pulp is safe and an excellent source of vitamins B and C, pectin, and antioxidant effects.

 2. Mountain Ash (Sorbus americana)

-The fruits of this tree are bright orange-red in color and they ripen in the fall.
-It’s best to wait until late winter before picking them, because the taste improves after they freeze.
+The fruits of the mountain ash tree are bright orange-red, and they ripen in the fall.
+It’s best to wait until late winter before picking them because the taste improves after they freeze.
 They are edible raw, but it’s best to cook them.

-Be aware that the seeds of the mountain ash are toxic, so be careful of discarding them all.
-These berries are great for jams and sauces, which make a wonderful filling for homemade pies.
+Be aware that mountain ash seeds are toxic, so be careful to discard them.
+These berries are great for jams and sauces.
+They also make wonderful fillings for homemade pies.

 3. Barberries (Berberis species)

-Barberries are berry shrubs native to Europe, now widespread in North America, mostly in the eastern part.
-Several species are present, with the most common one being the American barberry (Berberis canadensis).
+Barberries are deciduous shrubs native to Europe.
+They are now widespread in North America, mostly in the eastern part.
+Several species have red or black berries.
+The most common is the American barberry (Berberis canadensis).
 Barberries mostly grow in woodlands and old fields.

-These barberry fruits are very refreshing when eaten raw, as they taste sharp and tart.
-Barberries are perfect for making jams and jellies, and they can be also used for teas.
+These barberry fruits are refreshing when eaten raw, as they taste sharp and tart.
+They are perfect for making jams and jellies and can also be used for teas.
 The seeds should not be eaten.

-Barberries are rich in vitamin C and contain berberine, which is great for fighting winter colds, as it boosts the immune system.
+Barberries are rich in vitamin C and contain berberine.
+It boosts the immune system and is great for fighting winter colds.

 4. Red Raspberries (Rubus strigosus)

-Sweet with just a hint of tart, raspberries are well-liked by all.
-To pick the best raspberries, be sure to look under the leaves of the oldest branches.
+Raspberries are well-liked by all because of their sweet taste and hint of tartness.
+To pick the best raspberries, look under the leaves of the oldest branches.
 Always be mindful of the thorns when harvesting these fruits.

-Raspberries can be enjoyed fresh or as an ingredient in jams, pies, porridge, pancakes, and many other tasty recipes.
-They are rich in vitamin C and fibers.
+Raspberries can be enjoyed fresh.
+They can also be used in jams, pies, porridge, pancakes, and many other tasty recipes.
+They are rich in vitamin C and fiber.

 5. Redcurrants (Ribes rubrum)

-Redcurrants are small bushes, peppered with clusters of 5 to 10 small, red fruits that hang down towards the ground.
-There are many different species of currants, most of them barely distinguishable.
+Redcurrants are small bushes.
+They have clusters of 5 to 10 small, red fruits that hang down.
+There are many different species of currants in the gooseberry family.
+Most are barely distinguishable.
 Fortunately, they are all edible.

-The only exception is Ribes viscosissimum, which can be recognized by the sticky substance that covers the leaves, the sticks, and the fruits.
+The only exception is Ribes viscosissimum.
+It can be recognized by the sticky substance covering the leaves, sticks, and fruits.
 If eaten, this species is not extremely dangerous, but it can cause nausea and vomiting.

 6. Bunchberries (Cornus canadensis)

 You won’t usually find an isolated bunchberry plant, as they tend to grow in groups that form thick mats.
-They can be easily spotted, as the red fruits are born at the center of the top 4-6 leaves of the plant.
+They are called bunchberries because they have a bunch of berries clustered together.
+They can be easily spotted, as the red fruits are born at the center of the plant’s top 4-6 leaves.

 7. Nanking Cherries (Prunus tomentosa)

-Nanking cherries are native to China and Japan and were introduced in the US at the end of the 1800s.
-Here, they thrive in the north, as they aren’t adapted to sustain the high levels of heat and humidity of the southern states.
+Nanking cherries are native to China and Japan and were introduced in the U.S. at the end of the 1800s.
+Here, they thrive in the north.
+They can’t handle the south’s high heat and humidity.

-Despite its common name, this plant is more closely related to plums, rather than true cherries.
+Despite its common name, this plant is more closely related to plums than true cherries.
 It’s a small shrub that produces plenty of round, red fruits.
+This antioxidant-rich fruit is often cultivated in gardens as it is easy to grow.

-Nanking cherries taste tart and refreshing, and they are full of antioxidants and vitamin C. They are often used for juices and jams, like many other red berries.
+Nanking cherries taste tart and refreshing.
+They are full of antioxidants and vitamin C. Like many other red berries, they are often used for juices and jams.
 They can also be added to pickled vegetables and mushrooms.

 8. Pin Cherries (Prunus pensylvanica)

 Pin cherries are another species that produce cherry look-alikes.
-These have a big pit, which helps explain why they aren’t hugely popular commercially.
+These have a big pit, which helps explain why they aren’t commercially popular.

-In North America, pin cherries grow in the northeastern states and in Canada.
-They can also be found in the Appalachians and in certain areas of the Rocky Mountains.
-Look for them in fields with plenty of sun.
+In North America, pin cherries grow in the northeastern states and Canada.
+They can also be found in the Appalachians and certain areas of the Rocky Mountains.
+They’re found across the prairies, in boreal forests, parks, and riverbanks.
+They are also found in other undisturbed areas with plenty of sunlight.

-Pin cherries can be picked at the end of July, but they are very tart when eaten raw.
+Pin cherries can be picked at the end of July but are very tart when eaten raw.
 They taste best when made into jams, jellies, and juices.
-These fruits don’t dry well, but they can be preserved with alcohol.
+These fruits don’t dry well but can be preserved with alcohol.
 Be mindful of not eating the pits, as they contain cyanide.

-Not a lot is known about the nutritional values of these fruits, but they are supposedly rich in antioxidants.
+Not much is known about the nutritional values of these fruits.
+But they are supposedly rich in antioxidants.

 9. Salmonberries (Rubus spectabilis)

-Salmonberries are red or orange fruits that grow closely together in small clusters, vaguely resembling salmon eggs.
-They grow on shrubs and are common in moist areas, such as near rivers and streams.
+Salmonberries are red or orange fruits.
+They grow closely together in small clusters that look like salmon eggs.
+They grow on shrubs and are common in moist areas near rivers and streams.

-In North America, they are most abundant along the west coast and in wet forests in the interior of the country.
+In North America, they are most abundant along the west coast and in wet forests in the country’s interior.
+In moist coastal forests and along shorelines, they can grow up to 6.6–13 feet (2–4 meters) tall.

 10. Wild Strawberries (Fragaria virginiana)

-Wild strawberries belong to the same family as blackberries and raspberries.
-They are smaller than the cultivated strawberries, but they make up for it in taste.
-Since their water content is lower, they are much more flavorful.
+Wild strawberries are part of the same family as blackberries and raspberries.
+They are smaller than cultivated strawberries but make up for it in taste.
+Their lower water content makes them much more flavorful.

-Wild strawberries are wonderful to eat raw, but they can also be used in many recipes instead of cultivated farm strawberries.
+Wild strawberries are wonderful to eat raw and are rich in vitamin C. They can also be used in many recipes instead of cultivated farm strawberries.
 Just a few examples are jams, pies, and smoothies.
 The leaves of this plant are also edible, and they can be dried and used to make tea.

 1. Winterberry (Ilex verticillata)

-Despite their beauty, these berries can cause low blood pressure and nausea if ingested.
+Despite their beauty, winterberries can cause low blood pressure and nausea if ingested.
 Birds love them, but only after one or more winter frosts.
 They are otherwise too tough even for them.

 2. American Holly (Ilex opaca)

-This large, evergreen tree is closely related to winterberry.
-It’s native to the eastern and southern parts of the US, where it grows in moist forests.
+American holly is a large, evergreen tree closely related to winterberry.
+It’s native to the eastern and southern parts of the United States and grows in moist forests.

-Its fruits are toxic to humans.
-The berries are not only poisonous to humans, but also cats and dogs.
-They can cause fatigue, dehydration, diarrhea, and vomiting.
+American holly fruits are toxic to humans.
+The berries are also poisonous to cats and dogs.
+They can cause fatigue, dehydration, diarrhea, stomach cramps, and vomiting.

 Though the berries of this plant aren’t edible, its leaves and sap are.
 The leaves can be dried and used to make herbal teas, while the sap is an excellent tonic.